inet-framework/inet-tutorials/visualization/doc/step25.md

 ---
 layout: page
 title: Step 25.
-Turning on all visualizers at once
+Turning on all visualizers simultaneously
 tutorial: Visualization
 ---

 ## Goals

-As a summary, in this step we turn on all the visualizers that were featured in this tutorial to see them all in action.
+As a summary, we turn on all the visualizers that were featured in this tutorial to see them all in action.

-Sources: <a srcfile="../omnetpp.ini" />, [VisualizationNetworks.ned](../VisualizationNetworks.ned)
+Sources: <a srcfile="visualization/omnetpp.ini" />, <a srcfile="visualization/VisualizationH.ned" />